 By use of this tool you can skip the update components to disable in future updates.
 They will not be installed Whenever windows updates are installed.
 However you can un-hide them to let them install in future.

 2. Method 2 : Turn off / disable Windows updates By disabling update service

 The another method is using Windows update service.
 You can do so from the Control Panel -> Administrative Tools.
 Go to Services. in Services look for Windows Update and stop the process.

 You can turn off it by right clicking on the process.
 Click on properties and select Disabled.
 It will disable the windows update service.

 Note : From the release of Windows 10 Microsoft has declared it as service.
 It means now all updates or upgrades will only be provided through the online update service.
 And no newer version or service packs or offline updates will be provided by the Microsoft.
-So our advice is to keep it on.

 It is also useful to keep them updated because to install the newer updates you also require to update to the prior updates.
 So if you will later on switch on the automatic updates it may take longer time to update as it needs to be install all the prior updates.

 Method 3: Using Group Policy Editor